AcademySoftwareFoundation/OpenImageIO/THIRD-PARTY.md

 * lookup3 code by Bob Jenkins, Public Domain. http://burtleburtle.net/bob/c/lookup3.c

-* The SHA-1 implemenation we use is public domain by Dominik Reichl. http://www.dominik-reichl.de
+* The SHA-1 implementation we use is public domain by Dominik Reichl. http://www.dominik-reichl.de

 -------------------------------------------------------------------------